 - Michael Shaw, Program Director, firstname.lastname@example.org

-- Heidi Reijm, Policy and Program Fellow, email@example.com
+- Heidi Reijm, Program and Learning Officer, email@example.com

 These are unprecedented times, but we want you to know that we are here and are committed to standing with our resilient grantees, partners, and community to face the challenges to come.